dprojects/Woodworking/README.md

 # Macro tools - how to update

 Macro tools included in this workbench may not be upd-to-date.
-All the macro tools will be developed separately because you may not want to use whole workbench to use one macro.
+All the macro tools will be developed separately because You may not want to use whole workbench to use only one macro tool.

 To update macro tools You can:
-* Use option from "Woodworking" menu.
+* Use option from `Woodworking` menu.
 * Do it manually just by overwrite exact macro tool with new version directly in exact folder.

-# Install

-Copy the folder `Woodworking` to the FreeCAD module directory `.FreeCAD/Mod/`

 # Contact